-- Introduction: Microcurrent vs Red Light Therapy
+Microcurrent vs Red Light Therapy - Key Differences Explained

-- Conclusion: Microcurrent vs Red Light Therapy
+Microcurrent vs Red Light Therapy

-Introduction: Microcurrent vs Red Light Therapy
+Microcurrent vs Red Light Therapy: Which is Best for You?

 What is Microcurrent Therapy?

-Microcurrent therapy is an invasive-free procedure that involves very low-level electrical currents, close to the natural bioelectric currents of the body.
-They activate the muscles, skin cells, and underlying tissue.
-It's a favorite of many since it is an excellent method to achieve gorgeous, young-looking skin naturally.
+Microcurrent therapy is a non-invasive procedure that involves very low-level electrical currents, close to the natural bioelectric currents of the body, to activate the muscles, skin cells, and underlying tissue.
+Hailed as a "natural facelift," microcurrent therapy contours facial features, erases fine lines, and rejuvenates sagging skin-all without needles or downtime.

 Microcurrent treatment stimulates energy creation in deeper tissue, skin cells, and muscle, which provokes the synthesis of collagen and elastin, improves blood circulation, and accelerates skin restoration.